Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Discharging

 $\bullet$ {\em The face $f$ is incident with at most one internal vertex of degree three.} Then $f$ sends at most $2/3$ by Rule~1 and (I5), and its primary charge is at least $1/3$, as desired.

 Thus we have proved the lemma when $f$ has length five.
 Let us now consider the case that $f$ has length six, and let $f=v_1v_2v_3v_4v_5v_6$.
 By (I1) not all vertices incident with $f$ are internal and of degree three.
-Thus $f$ sends at most $5/3$ by Rule~1 and at most $4/3$ by Rules~3 and 4.
+Thus $f$ sends at most $5/3$ by Rule~1 and at most $4/3$ by Rules~3 and 4; furthermore, if $f$ sends $2/3$ by Rule~2 (i.e., a vertex-like ring forms part of the boundary of $f$), then $f$ sends at most $4/3$ by Rule~1 and at most $1/3$ by Rules~3 and 4.
 If $f$ is incident with an edge of $M$, then its primary charge is at least $2+5/3-5/3-4/3=2/3$, as desired, and so we may assume that $f$ is incident with no edge of $M$.
-If $f$ does not send charge using Rules~3 or 4, then its primary charge is at least $2-5/3=1/3$.
-Furthermore, if some vertex incident with $f$, say $v_2$, has degree two and belongs to a facial ring $R$, then by (I5), $v_1$ and $v_3$ belong to $R$ and have degree at least three, thus the primary charge of $f$ is at least $2-4/3=2/3$.
+Since $M$ captures $(\le\!4)$-cycles, it follows that no edge of $f$ is incident with a vertex-like ring.

-If, say, $v_1$ is a vertex ring, then the faces incident with the edges $v_1v_2$, $v_1v_6$, $v_2v_3$ and $v_5v_6$ are not extremely $4$-dangerous; hence, $f$ sends at most $2/3$ by Rule~3 and nothing by Rule~4.
-Furthermore, $f$ receives at least $1/3$ from $v_1$ by Rule~2, thus the primary charge of $f$ is at least $2-5/3-2/3+1/3=0$.
-If $f$ sends less than $5/3$ by Rule~1 or less than $2/3$ by Rule~3, or if $f$ is the cuff face of $v_1$, then the primary charge is at least $1/3$, as desired.
+If, say, $v_1$ is the main vertex of a vertex-like ring, then {\rm (I7)} implies that all other vertices incident with $f$ are internal.
+Also, observe that for each of the edges $v_1v_2$, $v_1v_6$, $v_2v_3$ and $v_5v_6$, either not both ends of the edge are internal vertices of degree three, or the edge is not incident with an extremely $4$-dangerous face; hence, $f$ sends at most $2/3$ by Rule~3 and nothing by Rule~4.
+Furthermore, $f$ receives $1/3$ from $v_1$ by Rule~2, and thus the primary charge of $f$ is at least $2-5/3-2/3+1/3=0$.
+If $f$ sends less than $5/3$ by Rule~1 or less than $2/3$ by Rule~3, then the primary charge is at least $1/3$, as desired.
 Otherwise, $f$ forms an appearance of $\gamma=\R3$, with ${\cal I}_\gamma=\{v_2,v_4,v_6\}$, contradicting the hypothesis of the lemma.
+Therefore, no vertex incident with $f$ is the main vertex of a vertex-like ring.